dangodev/web-standards/README.md

 ### Goal

-The goal of this project is to provide a basic website checklist that, when met, provides a friendly and usable web interface, almost like a UX version of [PageSpeed](https://developers.google.com/speed/pagespeed/insights/).
-If the checklists for any web component become too exhastive to implement, or too opinionated to work in almost every scenario, then the project has failed.
+The goal of this project is to make bare-minimum website checklists that are universal in application and raise web interface quality (kind of like a UX version of [PageSpeed](https://developers.google.com/speed/pagespeed/insights/)).
+No checklist items should be conditional, and the lists should remain short and readable rather than bloated and too boring to read.

-The general idea is to focus on established web design paradigms that won’t be going away anytime soon, such as modals and image galleries.
+The general idea is to highlight modern web paradigms that won’t be going away anytime soon, such as modals and image galleries.
 Experimental interactions will be omitted.
-Further, the goal of this project isn’t to assume which is right for a project; rather, it assumes the paradigms used are the correct solutions for the project and this is merely an implementation checklist to raise all solutions to completeness.
+Obviously, not every web project will use all paradigms mentioned, but where a paradigm is used, let’s come up with reasonable QA to make it as good as it can be.